wallarm/product-documentation/docs/latest/user-guides/nodes/nodes.md

 !!! info "The multi-tenant option"
     The **multi-tenant** option allows using Wallarm to protect several independent company infrastructures or isolated environments simultaneously.
 [Read more](../../installation/multi-tenant/overview.md)

+    === "API token installation"

-    * For API token installation, you can switch a node to the multi-tenant mode after installation from the existing node's menu.
+        You can switch a node to the multi-tenant mode after installation from the existing node's menu.

+    === "Node token installation"

-    * For node token installation, you can switch a node to the multi-tenant mode either during its creation or from the existing node's menu.
+        You can switch a node to the multi-tenant mode either during its creation or from the existing node's menu.

 ## Viewing details of a node